 The production of the mobile murals for the MOMA in 1931 and 1932 is immediate proof of the implementation of this new strategy devised by Rivera for his work, the eight mobile murals end up being bought by the Weyhe Gallery, and despite the conflicts with the Rockefellers, it is Abby Aldrich Rockefeller who later buys " Zapata Agrarian Leader" for the MOMA and becomes an icon to this day for this museum.

 For Diego Rivera, easel painting was long before the mural, and he never stopped practicing it, despite his clear position that he came to build on the bourgeois phenomenology associated with the easel.
-The mobile murals was a great strategy of Diego Rivera to reproduce his public work of murals, to commercialize them, and to propagate his art, signs, and ideas.
+The mobile murals were a great strategy for Diego Rivera to reproduce his public work of murals, commercialize them, and propagate his art, signs, and ideas.

 In Cuernavaca Diego Rivera painted a pair of murals for Santiago Reachi Fayad in 1953 for his house at Humboldt 61, very close to downtown, as a gift for his young wife, the Cuban actress Carmita Ignarra; one more he would finish three years later for the same estate, called Río Juchitán, a mosaic mural.